SinhaAfroz/Automated-Sales-Report-Generator-and-Email-Notification-System/README.md

 3. **Copy and Paste the Script**:
-   - Copy the following script and paste it into the Apps Script editor:
-   -script is given in text file
+   - Copy the following script and paste it into the Apps Script editor: script is given in text file